 b.
 The Scholarship value will be paid as follows:

-II.
-For a research student enrolled at the University of Sydney, the Scholarship value will be paid as a stipend payment for a period of one year only.
+III.
+Research students studying full-time will receive stipend payment for a period of one year only.
 No extension is possible.

 c.
 The Scholarship is for commencement in the semester or research period in which it is offered and cannot be deferred without the prior permission of the Head of School and Dean of the Sydney Law School.